olliw42/mLRS-docu/docs/FRSKY_R9_TX.md

 ([back to main page](../README.md))

-The Frsky R9M transmitter module can be a relatively easy way to get started with mLRS as they are commercially available.
-However, the R9M module does have some limitations as detailed below which may affect some applications.
+The Frsky R9M transmitter module is a a good choice for mLRS since it supports 1 W output power and is commercially available at a affordable price.

 <table>
   <tbody>